MicheleNatacha/power-bi-plant-sales/README.md

 ## Overview
 This Power BI dashboard analyzes key metrics such as sales, quantity and gross profit, across different countries.
 It offers interactive visualizations, dynamic titles, and drill-down functionality to help you dive deep into the data.
+(The dataset is attached)

 ## Key Features
 -Interactive Visuals: Among other visuals, explore sales trends, profitability segmentation, and performance across countries.